DataDog/dd-trace-js/MIGRATING.md

 ### HTTP operation name change

 The HTTP integration now uses `web.request` for incoming requests and continues to use `http.request` for outgoing requests.
-When using a supported Web framework like Express, this change will have no effect because the root span would already have an operation name override like `express.request`.
+When using a supported web framework like Express, this change will have no effect because the root span would already have an operation name override like `express.request`.
 Any [monitor](https://docs.datadoghq.com/monitors/create/types/apm/?tab=apmmetrics)